jcolls/bossbot-action/README.md

 The action can take up to ~30 seconds to run after an issue comment is added or edited.

 ## Acknowledgements

-BossBot is based originally on [safe-space](https://github.com/charliegerard/safe-space) by [@charliegerard](https://github.com/charliegerard)
+This is a fork of [BossBot](https://github.com/banagale/bossbot-action) which is based originally on [safe-space](https://github.com/charliegerard/safe-space) by [@charliegerard](https://github.com/charliegerard)